OrbitalShell/Orbital-Shell/docs/index.md

 header:
   title: Orbital Shell
   text: >
-    Free open source C# Net Core command line shell.
-Just download the tool and start running commands and customizing the sell, interacting with C# objects !
+    Free open source command line shell coded in C# Net Core.
+Just download the tool and start running commands and customizing the sell, interacting with the system, streams and with C# objects !
   action: # action button is optional
     label: Find Out More
     url: '#about'